rockysx27/AirlineTycoon/README.md

 Misc:
 * Reduce (~ half) cost of plane security upgrades
-* Fix random crash (during checking of flight plans)
 * Spy reports enemy activity based on skill
 * ArabAir opens one hour earlier
 * Calculate route utilization as average of previous 7 days
 * Adding NOTFAIR cheat to make competitors much richer
 * Adding ODDONEOUT cheat to improve image of competitors
+* Adding AUTORUN cheat for ultra-fast forward
 * Use player colors when showing routes on laptop
 * Buy kerosene by clicking price chart
 * Change tooltip of savegames (number of days played)
+* Implement actual random generator using Mersenne twister